 Now this might seem like a bit of bizarre claim.
-Obviously when I say that Futurama inspired Doctor Who I am talking about the revival, and even then I am really only talking about the Russell T Davies era.
+When I say that Futurama inspired Doctor Who I am talking about the revival, and even then I am really only talking about the Russell T Davies era.
 I think a lot of the humor in Davies’ time owes something to Futurama.
 This is not to say that Davies humor was not unique, but I think Futurama, which Davies is a self confessed fan of helped to shape a lot of the comedy in those early Davies stories.

 At the same time however it is worth noting that the original Doctor Who series was a big influence on Futurama too.
 Futurama has even paid homage to Doctor Who (as you can see above) many times.
 In this article we will be examining the relationship between both genre classics and ultimately what they owe one another.